malickbax/taskmaster/README.md

 ![Screenshot](assets/css/Screenshot.jpg)

 ## Tests
 - No test is required.
-Application is ready to use
+Application is deployed and ready for usage.

 ## Questions
 **Malick Ba**